WojciechWnek/Space_Journey/README.md

 # Space journey
 Simple game created with Python 3.8.
-Contains database in sqlite3 and login system.
+Contains database in SQLite 3 and login system.

 ## Table of Contents